goakshit/buf/README.md

 #### Overview
-Sample project to try buf!
+Sample project to try buf to compile protos.

 #### IMPORTANT
 - `release` branch should be an orphan branch.